My Car Has Broken Down – Should I Tow It Myself or Call a Recovery Truck?

 You do not need breakdown cover to call a recovery truck.

+Many recovery operators work on a pay-as-you-go basis, which means no membership is required, there's no annual fee, and you only pay when you actually need help.
 That made professional recovery feel far more realistic.
 Many drivers are now using platforms like TowMyCar to find local drivers instantly.

 Why a Recovery Truck Is Often the Better Choice